-The graphical representation of $\omega_{DE}$ for the median values of model parameters is shown in figure (\ref{fig: Figure 6}) and (\ref{fig: Figure 11}).
-For model-1, the value of EoS parameter are $\omega_{DE} = -0.6857$ and $\omega_{DE} = -0.6722$ for CC data and Joint data, respectively, at $z =0$.
+The graphical representation of $\omega_{DE}$ for both models' parameters is shown in figures (\ref{fig: Figure 6}) and (\ref{fig: Figure 11}).
+For model-1, the value of the EoS parameter is $\omega_{DE} = -0.6857$ and $\omega_{DE} = -0.6722$ for CC data and Joint data, respectively, at $z =0$.
 Similarly, for model-2, the value of EoS parameter are $\omega_{DE} = -0.8$(for CC data) and $\omega_{DE} = -0.78$ (for Joint data).
-The analysis of ($\omega_{DE}$) shows that this model exhibits quintessence kind of dark energy for both data sets in the current epoch.
+The analysis of $\omega_{DE}$ shows that both models exhibit quintessence kind of dark energy for both data sets in the current epoch.
 Moreover, for the median values of the model parameters, the universe eventually crosses the cosmological constant boundary $\omega = -1$ and exibit the phantom type dark energy in late time.
 We take $\alpha = 1$ and $n=1$ for these graphical illustrations.